Metamizole (Novalgin®): The Controversial Painkiller – Agranulocytosis Risk, Warning Signs & When It's Really Justified

 Age groupSingle doseMax. daily doseNote

-Warning: blood pressure drop with intravenous administration!
-Parenteral (i.v.) administration only under medical supervision, with the patient lying down!
+Caution: a drop in blood pressure with intravenous administration!
+Parenteral administration (i.v.) only under medical supervision, with the patient lying down!
 Maximum infusion rate: 500 mg/minute.
-The risk of severe hypotensive reactions — including fatal ones — is real.
-Infusion is preferable to bolus injection.
+The risk of severe hypotensive reactions – including with a fatal outcome – is real.
+An infusion is preferable to a bolus injection.

-Agranulocytosis is the term every metamizole patient must know.
-It refers to a sudden, dramatic fall in neutrophil granulocytes — the white blood cells responsible for defending against bacterial infections.
+Agranulocytosis is the keyword that every metamizole patient must know.
+It describes a sudden, dramatic drop in the neutrophil granulocytes – the white blood cells that are responsible for defence against bacterial infections.
 When these cells fall below 500 per microlitre, the body's own infection defence is practically switched off.
 Even harmless bacteria can then lead to life-threatening sepsis.

 What makes agranulocytosis so dangerous is its unpredictability.
-It is not dose-dependent — it can occur after the first tablet just as readily as after weeks of trouble-free use.
-There is no laboratory warning value, no identifiable risk group.
-The mechanism is immunological: for reasons still unknown, the patient's immune system forms antibodies against metamizole metabolites on the surface of granulocytes and destroys them.
+It is not dose-dependent – it can occur with the first tablet just as well as after weeks of trouble-free intake.
+There is no lab early-warning value, no risk group that one could identify.
+The mechanism is immunological: for reasons still unknown, the patient's immune system forms antibodies against metamizole metabolites on the surface of the granulocytes and destroys them.

 FactDetail